Hadamard Random Forest: Reconstructing real-valued quantum states with exponential reduction in measurement settings: SUPPLEMENTARY NOTE 2: MEASUREMENT SCHEMES

-\section{Quantum Amplitude Estimation}
+\subsection{Quantum Amplitude Estimation}

 Compared to quantum amplitude estimation (QAE)~\citep{grinko2021iterative,manzano2023real}, HRF employs shallow circuits with easily implementable gates.
-QAE is optimal for estimating a specific amplitude or few dominant amplitudes, but it requires deep, coherent circuits with controlled unitaries, which are challenging to implement and prone to errors.
-HRF offers a more scalable alternative that recovers all the amplitudes at once instead of running QAE repetitively.
-This makes HRF particularly well suited for near-term quantum applications.
-A detailed comparison is provided in \cref{tab:qae-vs-hrf}.
+QAE is optimal for estimating a specific amplitude or a few dominant amplitudes.
+Still, it requires deep, coherent circuits with controlled unitaries, which are challenging to implement and prone to errors.
+HRF offers a more scalable alternative that recovers all the amplitudes simultaneously instead of running QAE sequentially, making HRF well-suited for near-term quantum applications. \cref{tab:qae-vs-hrf} provides a detailed comparison of HRF and QAE.

-\section{Quantum State Overlap Estimation}
+\subsection{Quantum state overlap estimation}

 Here, we show a concrete example of how HRF can simplify the task of estimating the overlap $S = |\langle \psi|\phi \rangle|^2$ between two unknown quantum states $|\psi\rangle$ and $|\phi\rangle$.
 Such a task has applications in quantum machine learning~\cite{havlivcek2019supervised, liu2021rigorous} and cross-platform verification~\cite{elben2020cross}.
 A widely adopted approach to this problem is the SWAP test~\cite{buhrman2001quantum}, which involves applying a controlled-SWAP operation and measuring an ancillary qubit (see \cref{f:swap-test}).
 However, the SWAP test requires direct preparation and entanglement between the two states, making its implementation resource-intensive on near-term devices.